Skip to main content

 + from_secret: secret_token

-You can use the same syntax to pass secrets to settings.
-For example, you can pass a secret named secret_token to the settings called token, which will then be available in the plugin as environment variable named PLUGIN_TOKEN (See plugins for details).
+The same syntax can be used to pass secrets to (plugin) settings.
+A secret called secret_token is assigned to the setting TOKEN, which is then available in the plugin as the environment variable PLUGIN_TOKEN (see plugins for details).
+PLUGIN_TOKEN is then used internally by the plugin itself and taken into account during execution.

 steps: